 “Dismissal Review Committee” shall mean a committee composed of the affected faculty’s peers, a student representative and the administrative staff of the College District; provided, that the majority of the committee shall consist of the faculty peers.

 A Dismissal Review Committee shall be established in accordance with RCW 28B.50.869, as now or hereafter amended.
 The Dismissal Review Committee shall consist of one member representing the administrative staff, one student representative and three (3) members representing the faculty.
 The administrative representative shall be an administrative officer appointed by the Vice President for Instruction.
 The student representative shall be a full-time student chosen by the ASSVC, or its successor organization.
-The members representing the faculty shall be selected by a majority of the faculty and Department/Division Chairpersons acting in a body.
+The members representing the faculty shall be selected by a majority of the faculty and department chairs acting in a body.
 For purposes of this policy, acting in a body shall mean a general faculty meeting open to all faculty members and convened for the specific purpose of electing such faculty representatives.
 It shall be the responsibility of the SVCFT President and the Vice President for Instruction, acting in concert, to convene such general faculty meeting as deemed necessary.

 The Dismissal Review Committee shall convene when deemed necessary.
 The Dismissal Review Committee shall maintain official minutes of all meetings and all other pertinent materials relating to its activities.
 In conducting its business, the Dismissal Review Committee shall have the authority to obtain documents, records, testimony, and other materials needed and deemed necessary.
 The term for the Dismissal Review Committee shall be the duration of the dismissal action.